by Maz Jadallah

 - We want to also level the playing field between managers with track records of varying lengths (i.e. batting 400 is a lot harder for a manager who has a 10-year track record, than one who has a 3-year track record).

 Our approach is certainly not the only way to leverage the 13F dataset.
 Other research firms have developed their own approach at identifying skilled managers.
 One main difference in our approach is that it does not seek to filter out a manager’s exposure to investment factors or sectors when identifying skill.
 The reason is simple, managers with good stock selection skill also tend be good at being exposed to the right mix of “factors”.
 While investors in traditional hedge funds don’t want to pay 2-and-20 for performance that is driven by factor selection, investors in our strategies pay the same relatively much lower fee for both the manager’s alpha and his/her dynamic factor exposures, so why not get the benefit of both?

 Once Clone Scores are run, we select managers with the highest scores to construct our strategies.
 For example, our AlphaClone Select Downside Hedged strategy (available in separate accounts) and our AlphaClone Hedge Fund Masters index (available as an ETF), construct their portfolios from the same 10 managers with the highest Clone Score.
 Both strategies use the same “gene pool” of managers.
 Besides the dynamic hedge employed in Select, the only difference is that it is a little more concentrated with 30 holdings while our index has 50 holdings.
 Both portfolios are equal weighted at each quarterly rebalance.

-- Number of selection periods = 13 periods over 6 years
+- Number of selection periods = 15 periods

 - Total number of managers that made the list (over 7 years) = 68 managers